Calculus

 Causes of Calculus

-• Tobacco Use: Smoking or using tobacco products can increase the risk of calculus formation.
+• Tobacco use: Smoking or use of other forms of tobacco multiplies the susceptibility to calculus formation.

 Treatment of Dental Calculus

-• Risks: Potential for allergic reactions or oral irritation with certain formulations.
+• Risks: Some will cause allergic reactions or irritation inside the mouth.

 Tips for Choosing Treatment